 5. Easier to Immerse Yourself Where You’re Staying

 Lastly, staying in an Airbnb makes it much easier to immerse yourself wherever you’re staying.
 This helps you get the full experience of the destination, and helps you learn about the culture.
 Most hosts will meet you upon your arrival.
-This lets you meet new people right away and get recommendations for sights to see during your travels.
+This lets you meet new people right away and get recommendations for sights to see during your travel.
 Our Ireland trip was a perfect example of this.
-All of our hosts were extremely friendly and accomadating, helping recommend the best restuarants and sights nearby for us to visit while we were there.
+All of our hosts were extremely friendly and accommodating, helping recommend the best restaurants and sights nearby for us to visit while we were there.
 Our trip was even more amazing thanks to these helpful suggestions!

 Related Reading: My Intro to the World of Travel Hacking